 - Drill & 3/16” Drill Bit

-- Step One If you will not be using this as picture fame use pliers to remove the metal tabs in the center of the frame.
+- Step One Remove the metal tabs in the center of the frame with pliers.

 - Step Two Mark equidistant holes around your frame.
 Start in the corners and then mark equally spaced holes in between.
 Our frame had a hole at the center of the back so I tried to avoid that.
 When using a wide frame mark two sets of holes.
 I suggest a minimum of 3/4” apart.

 - Step Three Drill your holes using a larger bit.
 I used a 3/16″ bit.

 - Step Four Sand it!* Sand both sids of the frame and the edges of the holes to prevent against splinters.
 Since this is made from an inexpensive piece of wood you will probably encounter a bit of splintering around the holes.
 Roll up a piece of sandpaper and push it through each hole to smooth out the hole interior.

 - Step Five Select the laces you are using for each frame.
 Tie a knot in one end of one lace and feed it through a corner hole from the back.
 Repeat with additional laces in each corner.